Pursue a new passion, discover your Second Career

 - Training requests

 Explore Loyalist College’s full-time programs.
-At Loyalist, most certificate and diploma programs that can be completed within two academic years are eligible for Second Career funding.
+At Loyalist, most certificate and diploma programs that can be completed within 52 weeks or less are eligible for Second Career funding.

 You may also be eligible for Distance Education diploma/certificate programs that can be completed in the Loyalist College eLab or in another learning facility such as Contact North, or from home for students who are unable to physically attend Loyalist College.
 Visit loyalistfocus.com for detailed program information.